lynda365/lynda365.github.io/_posts/2021-09-27-moroccan-veg.md

 - 40g flaked almonds, toasted

 directions:
+- Toast the flaked almonds in a small pan on a low heat.
-- Peel and deseed the squash, cut into cubes, toss with olive oil and roast at 180C for 20 mins
+- Peel and deseed the squash, cut into cubes, toss with olive oil and roast at 180C for 20 mins.
+- Get all the ingredients ready to go.
 - Heat the oil and gently fry onion for 8 mins until soft.
 Add ginger and garlic, cook for another 2 mins.
 Add the ground spices, cook for another 2 mins.
 - Add everything else except the almonds.
 Bring to the boil and simmer for 10-15 mins.
 - Add the almonds and serve with couscous